kd1811/Excel-Sales-Finance-Analytics/README.md

 ## Sales Report :

 The AtliQ Hardware Customer Net Sales Report for the years 2019, 2020, and 2021 offers a comprehensive overview of the company's financial performance.
-This report is a valuable resource for retailers, consumers, and stakeholders seeking to understand the company's sales & marketing trends and growth over a three-year period.
+This report is a valuable resource for retailers, consumers, and stakeholders seeking to understand the company's sales trends and growth over a three-year period.

 - **Project objective:**